niplav/site/bcis_and_alignment.md

 there are similarly tractable approaches to AI alignment with a much higher expected value.

 I still basically hold that belief, but have shifted my expected value of researching BCIs for AI alignment upwards somewhat (if pressed, I would give an answer of a factor of 2, but I haven't thought about that number very much).
+The central argument that prevents me from taking BCIs as an approach to AI alignment seriously is the argument that BCIs per se offer only a constant interaction speedup between AI systems and humans, but no clear qualitative change in the way humans interact with AI systems.

 I am somewhat worried that there is no writeup of a possible path to AI going well that is focused on BCIs, given that a whole company has been